 In 1980 Fergie hit the headlines, but not because of his pitching performance.
 While he admits to occasional drug use at that time-something he regrets-he claims he was innocent when drugs were found in his luggage during a road trip to Toronto.
 He found the incident humiliating and although the case against him was ultimately dismissed, he says, "It was about two years before (my father) believed me when I told him I didn't do it."
 Baseball wasn't immediately convinced either.
 Commissioner Bowie Kuhn suspended Fergie for twenty games, fined him $10,000, and ordered him to take part in Major League Baseball's drug education program.

 The title of his latest autobiography, The Game Is Easy, Life Is Hard, is an indication that Jenkins has endured numerous personal struggles.
 He was very close to his mother, who was blind, and she died of cancer in 1970.
 Fergie now supports charities for those two ailments.
 His first marriage ended in divorce.
 In 1988, he married Mary-Anne Miller, a softball player, and moved to a ranch near Guthrie, Oklahoma.
 At that time, Fergie was working as pitching coach for the Texas Rangers' Class AAA team.
 Sadly, Mary-Anne died as the result of an automobile accident.
 In the fall of 1992 Fergie planned to accept a coaching position with the Cincinnati Reds farm team in Chattanooga, Tennessee.
-The news was not welcome to his fiance, who committed suicide, taking Ferguson's three-year-old daughter with her.
+Tragically, his fiance committed suicide, taking Ferguson's three-year-old daughter with her.
 They both died of carbon monoxide poisoning.

 "I learned early on that life is fleeting.
 I buried a mother when she was young, fifty-two.
 I buried a wife when she was very young, only thirty-two.
 I buried a daughter when she was only three.
 I buried a close friend of mine who was in her thirties.
 I buried my dad who was eighty-nine.
 In my life I've been a part of many funerals.
 At one point I told a reporter I should be in a rubber room."